 Caring for the body

-The process is different in different cultures and religions.
-But usually people carefully wash and dry the body, close the eyes and support the mouth to stay closed.
-They also tidy the person’s hair and sometimes wash it.
+The process of caring for the body is different in different cultures and religions.
+Some families like to carefully wash and dry the body and sometimes wash and tidy their loved one’s hair.
+They might also close the eyes and support the mouth to stay closed.

 Collecting the death certificate